Andreas242/reactcodingtest/README.md

-# React Coding Test - Candidate Instructions
+# React Coding Test - Audun

 Welcome to the React Coding Test!
 This project contains a working React application with filtering and table display functionality.
-Your task is to enhance this application by implementing the features described below.
+Your task is to enhance this application by implementing the features described below - please communicate as much as possible and talk alound while you work.
+Feel free to ask questions/google etc. No AI allowed so please turn off all AI-tools (which is funny since most of this text is AI-generated).

 ## 📋 Current Application Overview